ghga-de/interrogation-room-service/README.md

 ### Parameters

 The service requires the following configuration parameters:
+- **`object_stale_after_minutes`** *(integer)*: Amount of time in minutes after which an object in the staging bucket is considered stale.
+If an object continues existing after this point in time, this is an indication, that something might have gone wrong downstream.

 - **`log_level`** *(string)*: The minimum log level to capture.
 Must be one of: `["CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", "TRACE"]`.
 Default: `"INFO"`.

 - **`service_name`** *(string)*: Default: `"irs"`.